-Manipulative and cunning characters often have what it takes to be among the most hated characters in anime fandom.
+Manipulative anime characters often have what it takes to be among the most hated characters in anime fandom.

 It's not just that they're usually arrogant, but they rarely play fair.
-They go beyond established rules of social conduct and treat everyone around them as pawns in a game.
-In doing so, they often destroy the trust and bond that once existed between friends, family, and alliances.
+They go beyond established rules of social conduct and treat everyone around them as pawns.
+In doing so, they often destroy the trust and bonds that once existed between friends, family, and alliances.

-Such manipulative characters tend to be products of their own dark past, driven in various ways to reach their own goals even at the cost of those around them.
-When a character is too smart, they can't help but control everyone—because they know what's best.
+These manipulative characters tend to be products of their own dark pasts, driven in various ways to reach their own goals even at the cost of those around them.
+And when a character is too smart, they can't help but control everyone—because they know what's best.

-Of course, even though manipulative and cunning characters tend to be hateful, we also can't help but be impressed by their intricate plans and superhuman tactics.
-They are, after all, the source of so many twists and turns in most anime series.
+Of course, even though manipulative characters are easy to hate, it's also easy to be impressed by their intricate plans and superhuman tactics.
+They are, after all, the source of so many twists and turns.

-From psychotic villains to ingenious heroes, here are our picks for the most manipulative and cunning anime characters who stand out.
+From psychotic villains to ingenious heroes, here are my picks for the best manipulators in anime and why they stand out.

 Kichimura Washuu was first introduced as a minor character, but later turned out to be the primary antagonist of Tokyo Ghoul.